 And over and over and over again for those of us fiercely committed to planning.

 I have a lot of plans for this new year.
-Big and exciting ones related to Grace & Grit Yoga.
+Big and exciting ones related to my business.
 Quiet and ordinary ones related to my personal life…

 But at this point I can’t help but already hold them with a lot of space and humility and humor as I peer in the direction of the not-yet-opened doorway to the new year and wonder what the hell is truly waiting for me.
 Certainly more and different things than what I have planned.